Paducah, Kentucky: Higher education

 West Kentucky Community and Technical College (WKCTC) is a member of the Kentucky Community and Technical College System and is a public, two-year, degree-granting institution serving the Western Region of Kentucky.
 There are approximately 6,200 students enrolled at the college.
 WKCTC was rated as one of the top 10 community colleges in the United States by the Aspen Institute for 2011, 2013, 2015 and 2017.

 There is a Paducah campus of the University of Kentucky College of Engineering located on the WKCTC campus.

 There is also a Paducah campus of Murray State University, which offers approximately 20 bachelor's and master's degree programs.
 It has a 43000 sqft facility located on a 23 acre campus adjacent to WKCTC that was opened in 2014.

 Public library

 Paducah has a lending library, the McCracken County Public Library.

 Media

-Local media in Paducah includes NBC affiliate WPSD-TV, MyNetworkTV affiliate WDKA, Fox affiliate KBSI, and the regional daily newspaper The Paducah Sun; the last two are both owned by Paxton Media Group.
+Broadcast

+Paducah is one of three principal cities of the Paducah-Cape Girardeau-Harrisburg media market.
+Locally, television stations in Paducah include NBC affiliate WPSD-TV, MyNetworkTV affiliate WDKA (a sister station to Cape Girardeau-based Fox affiliate KBSI), and Kentucky Educational Television satellite station WKPD.
+Paducah is also served by Harrisburg-based ABC affiliate WSIL-TV and Cape Girardeau-based CBS affiliate KFVS-TV.
+Paducah was also previously home to WQWQ-LD, which served as the area's affiliate of The CW.
+That station now operates from Cape Girardeau as the market's Telemundo affiliate, but is still nominally licensed in Paducah.

 Six radio stations are located in Paducah; half of the stations are owned by Bristol Broadcasting Company.

+Print

+The main print outlet is the regional daily newspaper The Paducah Sun, owned by Paxton Media Group, which owns WPSD.
 The weekly newspapers, the West Kentucky News and The Good Neighbor, enjoy significant readership.

 The bi-monthly magazine Paducah Life debuted in 1994 and continues publication today.
 The magazine features articles about life and residents in and around Paducah.
 Purchase Area Family Magazine, a monthly publication distributed throughout Western Kentucky and Metropolis, Illinois, debuted in 2003.
 The magazine features a comprehensive calendar of events for the Purchase Area as well as unique articles about events, organizations and activities for families in the region.